 What Is an SMSF and How It Works

-• Limited to six members, all of whom are trustees or directors of a corporate trustee
+- Limited to six members, all of whom must be trustees or directors of a corporate trustee

 Why SMSF Accounting Is Critical